 E-commerce Return Approvals

 Imagine a system that automatically approves returns based on rules (price, timeframe, condition).
-But when an edge case arises—like a high-value return past the deadline—the system flags it.
+However, when an edge case arises—such as a high-value return submitted after the deadline—the system flags it.

-A human reviews the case, sees the customer is loyal, and decides to approve the return.
+A human reviewer assesses the case, determines that the customer is loyal, and approves the return.

 Use HITL when: